GarauGarau/mysite/content/research/labmob/_index.md

 share: false
 ---

 This paper examines the impact of mandatory sectoral closures on labor mobility in Italy during COVID-19, using detailed administrative data on employment activations, separations, and contract transformations.
-We analyze employment flows between essential and non-essential sectors, applying propensity score matching and a weighted difference-in-difference approach.
+We analyze employment flows between essential and non-essential sectors, applying a difference-in-difference approach.
 The results reveal significant effects for sectors that were forced to shut down, particularly in increased transitions from employment to unemployment and decrease from unemployment to employment.